rlbjella/RADIANCE-main/README.md

 ```

 # Installation
-Add the executable to be started on boot:
+- Add the executable to be started on boot:

 ```
 mv radiance /etc/init.d/radiance
 chmod 755 /etc/init.d/radiance
 update-rc.d radiance defaults
 ```
+- Add a Cron job to check every 5 minutes and run if not already running

-Make sure the partition is formatted with a journaled partition like ext3.
+- Make sure the partition is formatted with a journaled partition like ext3.
 The journaling mode should be selected for maximum write safety.

-Enable the hardware watchdog: https://www.domoticz.com/wiki/Setting_up_the_raspberry_pi_watchdog
+- Enable the hardware watchdog: https://www.domoticz.com/wiki/Setting_up_the_raspberry_pi_watchdog

-Mount the USB drive(s) with journaling and sync enabled:
+- Mount the USB drive(s) with journaling and sync enabled